 In the article I read, Larry Greenemeier wrote, "Food retrieved just a few seconds after being dropped is less likely to contain bacteria than if it is left for longer periods of time".
 Makes sense.
 I envision that if the food gets picked up as soon as possible, the bacteria don't have time to run over and hop on.
 [Are you smiling?]

 If the food you pick up off the floor, the sofa, whatever has pet hair, dust bunnies or anything else that you wouldn't ordinarily eat except for the fact that it's attached to a piece of food you'd like to eat, toss it.
-There's a "yuck" factor that you just can't live it.
+There's a "yuck" factor that you just can't live with.

 You know the risks.
 Balance them against the rewards and conduct yourself accordingly.